 Theoretical plasma astrophysicist Vladimir Zhdankin ‘11, PhD ’15, returns to UW–Madison as an assistant professor of physics on January 1, 2024.
 As a student, Zhdankin worked with Prof. Stas Boldyrev on solar wind turbulence and basic magnetohydrodynamic turbulence, which are relevant for near-Earth types of space plasmas.
 After graduating, Zhdankin began studying plasma astrophysics of more extreme environments.
 He first completed a postdoc at CU-Boulder, then a NASA Einstein Fellowship at Princeton University.
 He joins the department from the Flatiron Institute in New York, where he is currently a Flatiron Research Fellow.

-Can you please give an overview of your research?
+Please give an overview of your research.